randomcard/trinity/README.md

 Install system in Foundry with: https://raw.githubusercontent.com/randomcard/trinity/master/system.json

-Due to IP concerns, this system is not playable on installation.
-It requires the creation of system elements (as Items) that can be added to new characters.
-The following elements must be created:
+Due to IP concerns, this system does not include most content.
+It does include Attributes, Skills and Sources (Facets/Psi/Nova), but does not have any descriptions for those items.
+Descriptions can be added manually.
+Other elements will need to be created (as Items) and added to characters via drag-and-drop.
+These elements include:
-* Attributes
-* Source Attributes (Facets, Psi, Quantum)
-* Skills
 * Paths
 * Contacts
 * Edges